-The Office of Disability Services does not provide direct evaluation support, or diagnose physical or mental conditions.
-If you think that you may have a disability but have not yet seen a care provider, make an appointment with ODS, who will review evaluation options, documentation guidelines, and any available referral information.
+If you think that you may have a disability but have not yet seen a medical provider, make an appointment with the assistant director or director, who will be able to refer you to a diagnostic evaluator.
 ODS will also determine whether or not temporary accommodations are warranted while you go through the necessary diagnosis process.